dvatterott/dvatterott.github.io/_posts/_posts/2019-04-19-are-some-mlb-players-more-likely-to-hit-into-errors-than-others.markdown

 #freef001, 7, 486, 0.0144033
 {% endcodeblock %}

-Now that we've cleaned the data, I import it into a pandas dataframe (in python) and use a [chi-square test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.chisquare.html) to evaluate whether some players are more (or less) likely to hit into errors than other players.
-The null hypothesis is that all players are equally likely to hit into an error (note this test will never tell me who is more (or less) likely to hit into an error).
+Now we have some data.
+In future posts I will explore how we can use statistics to evaluate whether some players are more likely to hit into errors than others.

-{% codeblock lang:python %}
-import sys
-import pandas as pd
-from scipy.stats import chisquare

-YEAR = sys.argv[1]

-DF = pd.read_csv('./processed_data/{}/errors_bip.out'.format(YEAR),
-		 header=None,
-		 names=['player', 'errors', 'bip', 'prop_error'])

-# use chi2 test to look at if all frequencies are "equal"
-AVG_ERROR_RATE = DF['errors'].sum()*1. / DF['bip'].sum()
-print(chisquare(DF['errors'], f_exp=(DF['bip'] * AVG_ERROR_RATE).apply(round)))

-#Power_divergenceResult(statistic=59.17, pvalue=0.009)
-{% endcodeblock %}

-We do reject the null hypothesis, so it seems some players are more likely to hit into errors than others.
-This analysis doesn't tell us who is more likely to hit into the error.
-In future analyses, I will explore which players are more likely to hit into an error.